 As a result, the lender may be able to come after you for the deficiency balance, or the shortfall between the current property value and the loan balance, depending on state foreclosure laws.

 If this is the case, you may be on the hook for all or part of the shortfall, which clearly isn’t ideal if you can’t even afford your mortgage payments.

-This is why it’s imperative that you negotiate with the lender to forgive any deficiency balance before agreeing to the deed in lieu of foreclosure agreements.
+This is why it’s imperative that you negotiate with the lender to forgive any deficiency balance before agreeing to one of these deed in lieu of foreclosure agreements.
 And to get it in writing!

 You must also do this with any junior liens, or second mortgages (or thirds).
-If you don’t, they too can come after you for any shortfall in certain situations.
+If you don’t, those lenders can come after you for any shortfall in certain situations.

 Why Choose a Deed in Lieu?

 Aside from avoiding an outright foreclosure, a deed in lieu may be the quickest option to part with your home if you don’t qualify for some other form of relief, such as a mortgage refinance or a loan modification.

 Instead of being tasked with selling your home and waiting for the bank to accept the short sale offer, you can have the bank take care of it.